Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Send application icon via API.
+- [ ] Implement the settings + including the settings page.
-    - send icon as PNG (try WebP first).
-    - when sending icon, hash it with Blake3 (for caching).
+    - Add different settings functionality.

 ## Todo

+- [ ] Update README.md
+    - Add instructions for installation and usage.
+    - Project logo
 - [ ] Detect changes in volume.
 - [ ] System tray menu update on timer.
     - tray menu is not reflected when choosing timer option.